Frequently Asked Questions

 Do I require private health insurance for the Private Fracture Clinic?

 No, private health insurance is not required for appointments at the Private Fracture Clinic.
-Rebates are provided through Medicare.
-If you have private health insurance and purchase an orthopaedic device you may be able to claim this through your private health insurance.
+If you have private health insurance with extras cover and purchase an orthopaedic device or see our Physiotherapist, you may be able to claim this through your private health insurance.

 Where is the Private Fracture Clinic?